 - Some vents may need to be changed into ducts if they weren’t previously used for air conditioning

-- If the homeowner decides to upgrade their entire HVAC system at the same time (which we do recommend), then there will be costs associated with upgrading the intersection in the attic and adding a return vent to suck hot air down, as well as modification installation, and of course the cost of a new furnace and hot water heater.
+- If the homeowner decides to upgrade their entire HVAC system at the same time (which we do recommend), then there will be costs associated with upgrading the intersection in the attic and adding a return vent to suck hot air down, as well as modification installation, and of course the cost of a new furnace and water heater.

 - In Colorado, you cannot add a circuit to a home without a licensed electrician.
-The condenser on an air conditioner requires its own dedicated circuit, and an electrician will need to install that for you.
+The condenser on an air conditioner requires its dedicated circuit, and an electrician will need to install that for you.

 - Check to see if you have room to add a 240-volt circuit in your panel.
 Some panels may already be maxed out, or close to maxed out, so adding this new circuit would require a bigger panel.

-- A good rule of thumb to know ahead of time as you’re researching air conditioners is that the tonnage of the unit reflects the required ampage.
+- A good rule of thumb to know ahead of time as you’re researching air conditioners is that the tonnage of the unit reflects the required amperage.
 For example, a 2-ton system will need a 20amp breaker, a 2.5-ton system needs a 25amp breaker, a 3-ton system requires 30amp, and so on.

 If your basement is finished out, it will cost a little more to install a split-system air conditioner in which the condenser is outside, and the evaporative coil is inside.
-This means refrigerant lines need to be run to the outdoors.
+This means refrigerant lines need to be run outdoors.
 In a basement that’s finished, this will require cutting into the ceiling and subsequent contractor work will be needed to then restore the area.

 Some older homes may not have a floor drain in the basement, and since the evaporative coil for an air conditioner is located in the basement, it’s important to ensure that moisture is moved out.
-If there’s not a floor drain, our trained HVAC technicians will add a condensate pump so that the moisture is pumped outdoors.
+If there’s no floor drain, our trained HVAC technicians will add a condensate pump so that the moisture is pumped outdoors.

 Air Conditioner Costs Pay Off Long-term in Energy Bills and Comfort

 The summer of 2021 is seeing record-breaking heat waves across the US and Canada.
-This kind of extreme heat is happening more often and unfortunately many lives are lost when prolonged heat mixes with residences that don’t have air conditioning available.
+This kind of extreme heat is happening more often and unfortunately, many lives are lost when prolonged heat mixes with residences that don’t have air conditioning available.
 Because the fact is, when it comes to the elderly, or those with existing health conditions, air conditioning saves lives.

 It’s best to be prepared and think about your future comfort within your home.
-Consider your comfort goals, your energy efficiency goals, and that will help you determine what size of system to install.
+Consider your comfort goals, and your energy efficiency goals, and that will help you determine what size of the system to install.